-I note that the current Tasmanian Government has announced its intention to again attempt to remove section 196, describing it as 'anachronistic'.
-In 2022, the then Liberal Government, led by The Hon Jeremy Rockliff, presented to the Tasmanian Parliament the Electoral Matters (Miscellaneous Amendments) Bill 2022.
+I note the Tasmanian Government when it announced its intention to again attempt to remove section 196, describing it as 'anachronistic'.
+In 2022, the then Liberal Government, led by The Hon Jeremy Rockliff, presented to the Tasmanian Parliament the Electoral Matters (Miscellaneous Amendments) Bill

+2022.
 Clause 26 of that Bill, had it been passed, would have amended section 196(1) to read: